Canada

 • Producers: Register, report, fund EPR.

-• RECYC-QUÉBEC (PRO): Oversee drop-off network, audit recyclers.
+• RECYC-QUÉBEC (Producer Responsibility Organization): Oversee drop-off network, audit recyclers.

 • Ministry: Enforcement & plan approval.